Trewaters/soar/README.md

 _(in order of priority top to bottom)_

-- User Profile (2024-09-07 07:48:17)
-  - enable share icon, allow user to share the information in that area.
-  - enable favorite "heart" icon, expand functionality later when there are user roles.
 - Clean up & add Quality,
   - QA, Quality analysis
     - add remove and clear buttons to "Create flow".
 (2024-09-11 18:36:26)